Amanatgit/-Hand-written-digit-Recognition-Project/README.md

 This project is on Ge'ez(ግእዝ) Hand-written digit recognition by Genet Berhane.

-Geez is an old Ethiopian language which have its own laters and numbers
+Geez is an old Ethiopian language which have its own letters and numbers.